PyneSys/claude_autoapprove_mcp/README.md

 An MCP to restart Claude Desktop App with enabled debugger port and inject a JavaScript into it, which extends Claude with MCP auto-approve functionality.
 It uses the [claude-autoapprove](https://github.com/PyneSys/claude_autoapprove) library under the hood.

-> **Note:** Windows support is untested.
-If you try it on Windows, please share your experience!
-If it doesn't work, please help me to fix it!

 ## How it works

 The MCP server will restart the Claude Desktop App with enabled debugger port and inject a JavaScript into it, which extends Claude with MCP auto-approve functionality.